spiegelib/spiegelib/_sources/examples/fm_sound_match.rst.txt

 =========================

 This experiment compares several different algorithms for estimating parameters for an FM synthesizer.
-The goal is to be able to provide an example (target) sound to an algorithm and have the algorithm estimate synthesizer parameters in order to replicate that sound as closely as possible.
+The goal is to be able to select synthesizer parameters in order to replicate a target sound as closely as possible.
 This is called sound matching.
 We'll run this experiment using the open-source *Dexed* VST emulation of the Yamaha DX7.
 Dexed can be dowloaded for free `here <https://asb2m10.github.io/dexed/>`_.

-Through this example will use *SpiegeLib* to:
+Through this example we will use *SpiegeLib* to:

 * Program and generate sounds from a VST synthesizer
 * Generate datasets for deep learning and evaluation
 * Train deep learning models
-* Perform sound matching using different types of estimators
+* Perform sound matching using deep learning and genetic algorithms
 * Evaluate results

 If you haven't already, make sure you have *SpiegeLib* and *RenderMan* installed.